Bees7nees/Develhope-Advanced-JavaScript-Exercises/14. Array Methods 4/README.md

 # Array Methods Advanced

-Create a function called `uncompletedNotes` that returns only not completed todos.
+Create a function called `uncompletedNotes` that returns only not completed to-do's.

 **Suggestion**